Values-driven marketing is a tough nut to crack.

 If we followed what the industry would typically do we wouldn’t necessarily be following our values.

 The industry is shifting too.
 Not necessarily because it wants to but because as a marketing tool becomes more popular, its effectiveness deteriorates.

 This has been happening to the Landing Page Sales Letter as well.

 So is there a better way to sell?
 We think so.
 So we went back and took a look at our corporate core values.

 If you haven’t set your core values, check out this article, Epic Companies and their 215 Core Values

 We had a conversation about how our values would rework the funnel.
 We decided to offer what Frank Kern would call results in advance.
 Here is a different marketer’s blog article about this topic.

 Results in advance will take care of altruism and service which are two of our core values.

-- Offer a mini-course that is value-packed with brand-building content.
+- Offer a mini-course that is value-packed with content relevant to their industry.

-- Offer to audit their business and give them high-level brand information for under $100.
+- Offer to audit their business and give them high-level information for under $100.